Wangor/EmojiStory/README.md

 ```

 The server generates each frame on the fly using the clip's animation data and returns
 an H.264 MP4 stream that clients can download or play directly.
+The file is encoded
+with `faststart` so it opens in players like QuickTime without needing the entire
+file to download first.